Fiat and PSA's against-all-odds merger nears the finish line

 But both also have their weaknesses.
 The merger of Fiat with Chrysler did little to improve the fortunes of the Alfa Romeo and Maserati luxury lines, while PSA's purchase of Opel only made the company more reliant on Europe's crowded and shrinking market.

-Still, those qualms are outweighed by Fiat Chrysler shareholders being paid a pre-merger dividend of 2.9 billion euros (S$4.67 billion).
-The boards of both companies also are considering a potential distribution of 500 million euros to each company before they close the deal, or one billion euros afterward to shareholders of the combined entity.
+Still, those qualms are outweighed by Fiat Chrysler shareholders being paid a pre-merger dividend of 2.9 billion euros (S$4.7 billion).
+The boards of both companies are also considering a potential distribution of 500 million euros to each company before they close the deal, or one billion euros afterwards to shareholders of the combined entity.

 The Agnelli family that controls Fiat Chrysler, led by chairman John Elkann, agreed in September to shave 2.6 billion euros off the initial dividend the carmaker's shareholders will receive to give Mr Tavares more cash to work with when he takes the helm of Stellantis.